BlaT2512/Segment/README.md

 Here are some examples of printing strings:
 ```
   sevseg.displayString("Hello"); // Display Hello on 1 display, and clear the display beforehand
-  sevseg.displayString("Goodbye", 4); // Display Goodbye on 4 displays, and clear the displays beforehand
+  sevseg.displayString("Good bye", 4); // Display Good bye on 4 displays, and clear the displays beforehand
   sevseg.displayString("OK", 3, false); // Display OK on 3 displays, and don't clear the displays beforehand (since there are three displays, the 3rd one will have a letter from the previous display on it as it isn't cleared)
-  sevseg.displayString("Seeya", 5, true); // Display Seeya on 5 displays, and clear the displays beforehand
+  sevseg.displayString("Awesome!", 5, true); // Display Awesome! on 5 displays, and clear the displays beforehand
 ```

 And to clear the display, use `sevseg.clear(displays)`, where displays is the number of 7seg displays daisy-chained (integer).
 The command will clear them all.
 To just clear one display (or, if you have multiple, it will be like a space/gap), use `sevseg.display(' ')` or `sevseg.clear()`.